Baconamassado/Infinix-Universal/readme.md

 WARNS:

-- if u go in a supported game, a new tab will be created not a whole new script
+- If you join a supported game, a new tab will be created — not an entirely new script.
 - bad english in script (and here lol)
 - expect errors